Royal Hobart Regatta: Significant milestones

-Royal Visits
+Royal visits

-The Royal Hobart Regatta has played host to 10 royal visits the most notably being a visit from Queen Elizabeth II and Prince Phillip in 1963 when they arrived aboard the Royal Yacht Britannia.
-In preparation for the occasion the main grandstand was extended and accommodated the Royals who stayed for lunch before departing for Sydney in the late afternoon.
+The Royal Hobart Regatta has played host to ten royal visits, the most notable being a visit from Queen Elizabeth II and Prince Philip in 1963 when they arrived aboard HMY Britannia.
+In preparation for the occasion the main grandstand was extended and accommodated the royals, who stayed for lunch before departing for Sydney in the late afternoon.

 Location

 Originally staged at Pavilion Point, the Regatta moved in 1856, to grounds near Macquarie Point known as the "Regatta Grounds" at the Queens Domain along the western side of the River Derwent.
 Records indicate the move was necessitated following a quarrel with Government House concerning broken beer bottles along Macquarie.

 Access to the site is along McVilly Drive.

 The grounds are shared with the Hobart Cenotaph, a war memorial to Tasmanian's fallen from global conflict.
-The primary Regatta structure on the site is the John Colville Memorial grandstand which pays tribute to members of the aquatic fraternity that fell in the first world war.
-A stone tablet was laid in 1942 to commemorate the 300th anniversary of the Regatta.
+The primary Regatta structure on the site is the John Colville Memorial grandstand, which pays tribute to members of the aquatic fraternity that fell in World War I. A stone tablet was laid in 1942 to commemorate the 300th anniversary of the Regatta.

 Events

-A plethora of events take place each year and include;
+A plethora of events take place each year, and include: